 The Eve Appeal suggests using period tracking apps or a diary to record symptoms such as irregular periods, pain, heavy bleeding and spotting, as well as abnormal discharge.
 Lamnisos says: "If you are concerned about any changes you are experiencing - including bleeding between periods or after sex - tracking this will equip you with the information you need to have a meaningful conversation with your doctor."

-Lydia Brain was 24 when she was diagnosed with womb cancer after two to three years of going to GPs with abnormal bleeding: "My periods got heavier so gradually that it was hard to pick up when they were abnormal."
+Lydia Brain was 24 when she was diagnosed with womb cancer after two to three years of going to GPs with abnormal bleeding.
+"My periods got heavier so gradually that it was hard to pick up when they were abnormal," she explains.

 Monitor your fertility and plan ahead